Bernie Sanders slams Biden visit to Saudi Arabia - NewsBreak

 ( The Hill ) – Sen. Bernie Sanders (I-Vt.) on Sunday criticized President Biden’s visit to Saudi Arabia, saying that he does not believe “that type of government should be rewarded with a visit by the president of the United States.”

-When asked by ABC “This Week” host Martha Raddatz whether Biden should have visited the country, Sanders replied, “No, I don’t think so.”
+When ABC “This Week” host Martha Raddatz asked whether Biden should have visited the country, Sanders replied, “No, I don’t think so.”

 “You have a leader of that country who was involved in the murder of a Washington Post journalist,” he added.
 “I don’t think that that type of government should be rewarded with a visit by the president of the United States.”